True story of the author chatting with a mysterious higher power - Believe it or not

 This book touches on a lot of subjects, but some that are discussed are creation, evolution, jobs, violence, earthly disasters, heaven and hell, religion in general, and even touches on aliens.
 Now, I am not going to give all the answers away, but I have to say some them are worth thinking about.
 I thought a few times during reading the book, “Hmmm, I wonder if that is really how that really works?”

-never give a straight answer.
-There were long comparisons that I
+repetitive and would never give a straight answer.
+There were long

-thought were unnecessary.
-One or maybe two comparisons would have
+comparisons that I thought were unnecessary.
+One or maybe two

 Review from Online Book Club - http://forums.onlinebookclub.org/viewtopic.php?f=24&t=11994